MPuersten/AWS-Bootcamp-Cruddur/README.md

 - Application: Cruddur
 - Cohort: 2023-A1

-This is the starting codebase that will be used in the FREE AWS Cloud Project Bootcamp 2023
+This is forked from the starting codebase that will be used in the FREE AWS Cloud Project Bootcamp 2023

 ![Cruddur Graphic](_docs/assets/cruddur-banner.jpg)